-- 8.1 Council may establish and maintain, at the administrative offices of Brokenhead Ojibway Nation, the Brokenhead Ojibway Nation Land Register which shall contain copies of all Land Laws and resolutions, including Land Laws and resolutions that have been repealed or are no longer in force. - 8.2 Where Council establishes the Brokenhead Ojibway Nation Land Register, Council shall I establish and maintain an electronic storage repository for purposes of storing electronic versions of certified copies of Land Laws.
+- 8.1 Council shall cause to be established and maintained, at the administrative offices of Brokenhead Ojibway Nation, the Brokenhead Ojibway Nation Land Register which shall contain copies of all Land Laws and resolutions, including Land Laws and resolutions that have been repealed or are no longer in force. - 8.2 Council shall establish and maintain an electronic storage repository for purposes of storing electronic versions of certified copies of Land Laws.
 There must be one original certified copy on file.